 Download the free printable heart bible verses in the following languages:

 When we first got the Jesus Storybook Bible 故事聖經 by Sally-Lloyd, my son was not interested in the book at all for the first few months.

 Then we started doing Chinese bible activities along with the book.
 My son started showing greater interest in the book and got to a stage that he would be happy to read from the book without activities.

 We love the Cantonese double album 童聲童心.
 The songs cover many bible stories and have a variety of good quality music.
-Spot of Sunshine also has a helpful list of Mandarin and Cantonese Chinese Christian albums.

 We did a couple months of activities on Jesus’ miraculous healings as a lead up to Jesus’ death and resurrection.

 Death and resurrection are big concepts for a toddler to comprehend.

 I thought that by understanding Jesus’ power over sickness and death, it would make Jesus’ death less scary for a toddler and also help with understanding the resurrection concept.

 We covered Jesus healing the blind man (John 9:1-7), Jesus healing the paralyzed man (Mark 2:1-12), Jesus healing Jairus’ daughter (Matthew 9:18-26) and Jesus raising Lazarus (John 11).

 There are so many good things that happens during Easter and Christmas celebrations.
 It is important to focus back on Jesus and the bible message.